 The external board members are elected by the shareholders for terms of one year at the annual general meeting.
-At the first board meeting after the annual general meeting, the Board of Directors elects a chairman and deputy chairman as well as chairmen and members of the board committees.
+At the first board meeting after the annual general meeting, the Board of Directors elects a chairman as well as chairmen and members of the board committees.

-At the annual general meeting in January 2021, the following board members were elected:
+At the annual general meeting in January 2023, the following board members were elected: